ArimaGenomics/Arima-Oncology-Pipeline/README.md

 ftp://ftp-arimagenomics.sdsc.edu/pub/Oncology/

-On the FTP ( ftp://ftp-arimagenomics.sdsc.edu/pub/ARIMA_Capture_HiC_Settings/ ), there are 4 pre-computed design folders: hg38, hg19, mm10, and mm9.
-For each genome build, there are three folders named: 1kb, 3kb and 5kb, which correspond to 1kb, 3kb and 5kb resolutions respectively.
+On the FTP ( ftp://ftp-arimagenomics.sdsc.edu/pub/ARIMA_Oncology_Pipeline/test_data/design/5kb_2Mb/ ), there are six pre-computed design files for hg38 at 5kb resolution.
 We found that after the binning, 5kb resolution provides the best replicate reproducibility and sensitivity.
-For each resolution, there are 7 files: three pre-computed design files (*.npb, *.poe and *.nbpb), one *.rmap, one *.baitmap, one *.baitmap_4col.txt and one CHiCAGO setting file.
+This folder contains three pre-computed design files (*.npb, *.poe and *.nbpb), one *.rmap, one *.baitmap, and one *.baitmap_4col.txt file.

-It also contains a reference folder, with one reference FASTA file (\*.fa), one HiCUP digest file for Arima's dual-enzyme chemistry and six bowtie2 index files (\*.bt2) in it.
+The hg38 reference files can also be found at our FTP ( ftp://ftp-arimagenomics.sdsc.edu/pub/ARIMA_Capture_HiC_Settings/hg38/reference/ ), with one reference FASTA file (\*.fa), one HiCUP digest file for Arima's dual-enzyme chemistry and six bowtie2 index files (\*.bt2) in it.

+If you would like to run the pipeline with "-C 1" (generate HiC heatmap), these two files are also required: ftp://ftp-arimagenomics.sdsc.edu/pub/Arima_FFPE/Juicer/hg38.chrom.sizes and ftp://ftp-arimagenomics.sdsc.edu/pub/Arima_FFPE/Juicer/hg38_GATC_GANTC.txt.

 **Here is a detailed description of each file on our FTP.**